 Follow the specific depths recommended for planting found on the seed package.
 I like to pre-soak my bean, pea and corn seeds for up to a day ahead.
 I mark out my rows with pegs and string, making sure the string is very close to the surface of the soil.
 Then I use the handle of my hoe to make a small trough all along the length of the string.
 Next, I drop in the seeds as per the planting directions and cover them with soil, patting it down with my hands.
 Then I lightly water each row with a watering can to settle the soil and sets the seeds.

 If you’re planting your garden over a few week-period, start with the cold weather crops.
-If you buy any bedding plants from the greenhouse or garden centre, plan on keeping them indoors at night for a few weeks.
+If you buy any bedding plants from the greenhouse or garden center, plan on keeping them indoors at night for a few weeks.
 Set them out in a sunny spot during the day and protect them from the wind.
 And as your garden begins to sprout keep your eye on the nighttime lows.
 If there’s any chance of it falling down to 1 degree Celsius or cooler have some light bed sheets available to cover any seedlings.

 If you’re gardening in containers be sure to give the seeds a bit of space, as you don’t want to overcrowd the containers.
 Tomatoes do best with one plant per pot; peppers can be planted in twos.
 Lettuce can be planted in waves — every couple of weeks you can start new seeds to have a continual harvest throughout the entire season.